 Create a chart that you can look at every day and keep it in a place you will see it every day (your fridge, next to your bed, anywhere!)
 Make an electronic copy of your goal (or your chart) and have it as your phone background so you know what you are trying to accomplish.
 Draw any shape (star, heart, smiley face) or write a word in block letters and create horizontal lines.
 Write a $ amount next to each line and color it in every time you pay off some debt or save some money.
 If you don’t want to draw (or you are an awful artist like me) you can print examples off online.
-There is a great website called Debt Free Charts that has free charts as well as charts for $1.
-A few other examples are below:

 The thermometer goals chart you can draw or print from online (check Pinterest there are many).
 You can find a blank one and color in as you reach your goal.